Frequently Asked Questions

 Taking part in the Register is voluntary.
 Refusing to take part will not affect any services your child receives now or in the future.
 You can also request to have your child removed from the Register at any time.
 Under the Data Protection Act you are entitled to know what information is kept about your child.
 Please ask your child’s doctor if you would like a copy of this information.

 The information on the Register is used to form reports, published papers in scientific journals, presentations and to generate local information for the purposes of service development including parent support groups and voluntary agencies.
 Individuals are not identified or identifiable in any reports, publications or presentations produced.
 For example the graph shown here is typically how the data is presented in such outputs.

 Who has reviewed the Register?

-The Register has been approved by the Queen’s University Ethics Committee.
+The Register has been approved by the Queen’s University Ethics Committee and more recently by the Office for Research Ethics (NI).
 The Register also has an Advisory Committee to guide and advise on its management and its future direction and includes a parent representative.
 The Register is funded by the Public Health Agency, Northern Ireland.